marcogmaia/maiascan/README.md

 ## Disclaimer

-Reading the memory of running processes can cause them to crash or behave unexpectedly.
+Messing with the memory of running processes can cause them to crash or behave unexpectedly.
 Use this tool responsibly.